2014 Meeting of Experts

 The Coordinator on generic preventive measures this year is Colonel Jim Burke of Ireland.
 Attached here is the letter from Colonel Burke outlining his preparations for the Meeting of Experts.

-During the session on national reporting there will be a discussion on a new reporting template for cooperation and assistance.
+During the session on national reporting there was a discussion on a new reporting template for cooperation and assistance.
 The proposed reporting template is attached here.

 The Programme of Work for the Meeting of Experts is the following: